4 Sales and Pricing Strategies to Drive Media Revenue Now and in the COVID Recovery

 - Providing higher value, potentially by running fewer units and thus providing a less cluttered ad environment.
 NBC reduced the number of ads across programming.
 This provides a greater share of voice for advertisers.

-- Offering more creativity in packaging: In an effort to help maintain rates on higher-demand properties and dayparts, stations should think about bundling lower-demand segments with premium inventory as an incentive to advertisers
+- Offering more creativity in packaging: In an effort to help maintain rates on higher-demand properties and dayparts, stations can bundle lower-demand segments with premium inventory as an incentive to advertisers

 Advertising Remains a Phenomenal Lever: Don’t Hesitate to Sell It!

-While certain industries are in a nose-dive (like travel and hospitality, fitness centers, retail, and dine-in restaurants), there are others, such as home improvement, beer and liquor, remote learning/remote work technology, streaming services, and food delivery, that have a reason to advertise now more than ever.
+While certain industries were harder hit than others (like travel and hospitality, fitness centers, retail, and dine-in restaurants), industries such as home improvement, beer and liquor, remote learning/remote work technology, streaming services, and food delivery ramped up during COVID-19 - and their advertising followed suit.

-All these categories are going to need business—whether they are bouncing back from a freefall or trying to steal market share away from competitors—and advertising is a phenomenal lever to drive business.
+All these categories will continue to need business—whether they are bouncing back from a freefall or trying to steal market share away from competitors—and advertising is a phenomenal lever to drive business.
 As Robert Cross said in his Revenue Managers: Rise Up! blog, “Selling the right product to the right customer at the right time has never been more important.”

 Give your sales team the time it needs to become a valued resource for customers.
 RateOptics™, the next-gen pricing solution from Revenue Analytics, eliminates pricing busywork.
 Schedule a demo with a member of our team to learn how RateOptics™ can help your team sell more.